How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if pramipexole passes into breast milk.
-Since the medication reduces the amount of breast milk produced, women who are breast-feeding should not take this medication.
+Since the medication reduces the amount of breast milk produced, people who are breast-feeding should not take this medication.

 Children: The safety and effectiveness of using pramipexole has not been established for children.